Brussels Airlines cabin crew threaten to strike over Christmas

 February 22, 2023

 Belgian aerospace company Sonaca joins the Limburg-based start-up SOLiTHOR to develop solid-state batteries for regional aviation and future air taxis (VTOLs).
-Solid-state batteries are lighter, have more energy density, and are considered safer than current lithium-ion batteries with a fluid electrThis content has been archived.
-Log in or Subscribe to a level that has access […]
+Solid-state batteries are lighter, have more energy density, and are considered safer than current lithium-ion batteries with a fluid electrolyte.
+SOLiTHOR will be responsible for cell research, development, testing characterization, format design, and production […]

 Airspeeder Mk4: first manned ‘flying electric race car’